The theology company logo

 The metric calculated by integration suppresses much detail.

-Now we might ask the question: is the number of states in the universe equivalent to (equinumerous with) the number of nodes (transfinite numbers) in the transfinite network.
+Now we might ask the question: is the number of states in the Universe equivalent to (equinumerous with) the number of nodes (transfinite numbers) in the transfinite network.

-Since the world (universe) can have no external constraints (since there is nothing outside to constrain it) it can have only internal constraints.
+Since the world (Universe) can have no external constraints (since there is nothing outside to constrain it) it can have only internal constraints.
 These all fall into the category of inconsistency, since our article of faith is that we do not expect actually inconsistent observations.
 Instead we often find uncertainties, such as unobservable superpositions of inconsistent states.

 Its a hopeless task, but a fascinating one.
 How do we describe fascination in network terms.
 A tantalizing problem - low probability of solution, but a correspondingly large payoff if we can make it happen.
 Human technology is directed toward changing the probabilities of events in a way perceived to favour ourselves.
 Because of normalization, if one probability goes up, another must go down, and if we are reducing the probabilities of the environmental services upon which we depend, we decrease the probability of our own survival.